 Key Details:

-Income Limits: Higher rebates for low-to-moderate income households.
+Income Limits: Higher rebates for households with low to moderate incomes.

 Application Deadline: January 31, 2025.